-As hard as you have tried to stop them you can’t seem to understand what attracts rats to your home.
+As hard as you have tried to stop them you can’t seem to understand how a rat gets in the house.
 That’s because there are several factors encouraging the continued invasion of your home by rats.
 And possibly are yet to deal with some other factors attracting rate to your residence or office.
-Rats are no doubt unwanted visitors in the home and you need to call our rat exterminator Toronto services.
+Rats are no doubt, unwanted visitors, in the home and you need to call our rat exterminator Toronto services.
 They come in unannounced and uninvited and make themselves feel at home at your expense.

 The other annoying challenge with having rodents around is; it doesn’t take long before they start taking over your apartment.
 They litter the place with their babies and leave you with the job of cleaning up their mess.
 Rats feast on your food supply and then go ahead to invite the mischief (a group of rats) makers to colonize your home.
 Now, have you had enough?
 Let’s look at what attract rats to your home:

 Table of Contents

 Food & Water

 Rats do not have a choice or special preference when it comes to food.
 However, they tend to like foods rich in starch, carbohydrate, and protein.
 When you expose cook foods on the sink, kitchen cabinet or table it’s an open invitation to rats.
 Also, leftover foods kept on the sink, table or other exposed places can help attract rats to the home.
 They feed on grains, cereal, milk, vegetable, leather, soap, etc. For instance, having an open garbage bin is an open invitation for rat infestation.

 Rats cannot survive more than a week without drinking water.
 However, water might not be the major reason rats get attracted to the home as there are so many water sources everywhere.